 Roma in Starr County, Texas — The American South (West South Central)

 Location.
-26° 25.431′ N, 99° 1.351′ W. Marker is in Roma, Texas, in Starr County.
-Marker is at the intersection of North Grant Street (U.S. 83) and North Athens Street (Farm to Market Road 650), on the right when traveling north on North Grant Street.
+26° 24.368′ N, 99° 1.092′ W. Marker is in Roma, Texas, in Starr County.
+Marker is at the intersection of West Convent Avenue and Portscheller Street, on the right when traveling west on West Convent Avenue.
 Touch for map.
-Marker is located in a pull-out on the east side of the highway, just south of the intersection.
 Marker is in this post office area: Roma TX 78584, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 National Historic Landmark District / The Plaza (a few steps from this marker); First Chapel in Roma (about 300 feet away, measured in a direct line); The Mier Expedition (approx. 1.3 miles away); Mission Mier a VisitaSan Agustín de Laredo a Visita (approx. 10.3 miles away); Mifflin Kenedy Warehouse (approx. 12.3 miles away); Historic Rio Grande City (approx. 12.4 miles away); Site of Old Rancho Davis (approx. 12.4 miles away).
 Touch for a list and map of all markers in Roma.

 Credits.
 This page was last revised on April 14, 2022.
 It was originally submitted on April 14, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
 This page has been viewed 73 times since then and 16 times this year.
 Photos: 1, 2. submitted on April 14, 2022, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.